BrendenLasola/soccer_transfers/README.md

 I have been closely following the premier league this year and I wanted to a EDA on the summer transfer window 2022-2023.
 The dataset is from Kaggle and it has all the transfers from the 2022-2023 soccer transfer window.

 #### Main Questions:
-1. Who club spent the most money?
+1. What club spent the most money?
-2. Who rcub eceived the most money?
+2. What club received the most money?
 3. Which League spent the most money?

 #### Technical Goals: